com-480-data-visualization/project-2023-in-viz-veritas/milestone2.md

 Both the scatter plot and the line charts can be created using the d3 library, the images provided below are mere sketches of how the result should look like.

 ![va_per_page](./plots/v_a_per_page.png)
 ![page_per_v_a](./plots/page_per_v_a.png)

+## Emotions and places

 A further extension of displaying the emotions would be to link them to the locations visited and display the result as a bubble map.
-In order to do this,.....
+In order to do this, we will compute overall valence and emotion score for each city.
+We define the overall valence score $VS$ of a city as the following :

+$VS= \frac{1}{T*P}\sum_{p\in pages}count*V(p)$

 ![cities](./plots/cities.png)